Optimization with Constraint Learning: A Framework and Survey: Review

-Using synthetic or well-known benchmark problems allows one to accurately determine how far learned constraints are from the real ones, however this is not always possible.
-Consequently, other model verification procedures are seen in the literature.
-Simulators can also be used to evaluate constraint learning approaches by comparing learned solutions to solutions from the simulator (e.g. in \citep{verwer2017auction}).
+Using synthetic or well-known benchmark problems allows one to accurately determine how far learned constraints are from the real ones \citep{kumar2019acquiring}, however, this is not always possible.
+Consequently, other model verification procedures are used in the literature.
+Simulators can also be used to evaluate constraint learning approaches by comparing learned solutions to solutions from the simulator (e.g. in \cite{verwer2017auction}).

 Authors also compare the constraint learning approaches with the typical approaches used to solve those types of problems.
-This is seen in \citep{say2017nonlinear}, \citep{thams2017data}, \citep{chen2020input} among others. \cite{cozad2014learning} implement model improvement by iteratively generating new data and updating the model with these data.
+This is done in \cite{say2017nonlinear}, for example, where they compare their constraint learning approach with the rule-based approach commonly used to solve their type of problem. \cite{cozad2014learning} implement model improvement by iteratively generating new data and updating the model with these data.
 The process continues until the error is less than a specified tolerance value.
 An overview of the approaches used for verification and improvement of the learned models is given in Table \ref{tab:verifUsed}.